kfischer-okarin/digital-garden/notes/reference.ui-design.md

 - Right-align and monospace number columns for easier comparability

 **Source:** Design Hacks - 5 quick design tips for data tables

-## Use great fonts
-- Check the fonts of great designs
-- Have a collection of great fonts

 ## Use great images